Lumberton Cubs: History

 In 1948, the Lumberton Cubs continued play as members of the Class D level Tobacco State League.
-The Cubs ended the regular season in 7th place with an 55–81 record, playing under manager Charles Jamin.
-Lumberton finished 25.0 games behind the of the 1st placed Sanford Spinners in the final standings.
+The Cubs ended the regular season in seventh place with an 55–81 record, playing under manager Charles Jamin.
+Lumberton finished 25.0 games behind the first placed Sanford Spinners in the final standings.
 Lumberton did not qualify for the playoffs, won by the Reeds Springs Robins.

-Continuing play in the 1949 Tobacco State League, the Lumberton Auctioneers placed 3rd in the eight–team league in their final season as a Chicago Cubs affiliate.
+Continuing play in the 1949 Tobacco State League, the newly named Lumberton Auctioneers placed third in the eight–team league in their final season as a Chicago Cubs affiliate.
 The Auctioneers finished the regular season with a record of 75–61, playing under managers Red Lucas and Jim Guinn.
-Lumberton finished 6.5 games behind the 1st place Dunn-Erwin Twins in the regular season standings.
-Lumberton lost in the 1st round playoff series against the Dunn-Erwin Twins 4 games to 1.
+Lumberton finished 6.5 games behind the first place Dunn-Erwin Twins in the regular season standings.
+Lumberton lost in the first round playoff series against the Dunn-Erwin Twins 4 games to 1.

 In 1949, it was reported the team held a contest to pick a new name for the team.
 Reverend R.L.
 Alexander led six other judges in picking the winner, and the Lumberton "Auctioneers" was chosen.
 The club was generally referred to as the Auks.
 It was noted Murphy Bowman was the Lumberton franchise president.
 R.A.
 Hedgpeth was the vice-president and Buddy Frazier continued as business manager.

 In their final season, the 1950 Lumberton Auctioneers won the Tobacco State League pennant.
 On July 12, 1950, John Gerace of Lumberton threw a no-hitter in a 5–0 victory over the Red Springs Red Robins.
-With a 93–41 regular season record, the Auctioneers placed 1st in the regular season standings, finishing 1.5 games ahead of the 2nd place Sanford Spinners.
+With a 93–41 regular season record, the Auctioneers placed first in the regular season standings, finishing 1.5 games ahead of the second place Sanford Spinners.
 Led by manager John Streza, Lumberton proceeded to the playoffs, losing to the Rockingham Eagles 4 games to 2.
 Lumberton reportedly lost the first two playoff games at home and won two games on the road.
 The Auctioneers played their last game with a 17–inning 7–6 loss.
 The Tobacco State League permanently folded following the 1950 season.